USS San Francisco (CA-38): 1943–1944

 During the yard period to repair battle damage, San Francisco received a general modernization similar to other US cruisers.
 Her forward superstructure was remodeled, with the bridge wings cut back, and most of the bridge windows either plated over or replaced by portholes.
 A large open bridge was built out at the 02 level, and modern SG surface search radar and air search radars added.
 In addition many 20mm and 40mm anti-aircraft cannons were installed.
 On 26 February 1943, she got underway to return to the South Pacific.
 After escorting convoy PW 2211 en route, San Francisco arrived at Nouméa on 20 March.
 Five days later, she continued on to Efate.
 She arrived back in the Hawaiian Islands in mid-April.
 She then headed north to the Aleutian Islands to join the North Pacific Force, TF 16, and reached Alaska toward the end of the month.
 Based at Kuluk Bay, Adak Island, she operated in the Aleutians for the next 4 1/2 months.
 She patrolled the western approaches to the area; participated in the assault and occupation of Attu in May and of Kiska in July; and performed escort duties.

 In mid-September, she was ordered back to Pearl Harbor for repairs and reassignment to TF 14.
 On 29 September, San Francisco departed Pearl Harbor in Task Unit 14.2.1 (TU 14.2.1) for a raid against Wake Island.
-On 5 October, the group arrived off the target area and conducted two runs by the enemy positions.
+On 5 October, the group arrived off the target area and conducted two runs by the Japanese positions.
 On 11 October, her task unit returned to Pearl Harbor.

 On 20 November, the force arrived off Makin.
 San Francisco participated in the pre-invasion bombardment of Betio, then patrolled outside the transport area to the west of Makin.
 On the 26th, she was detached and assigned to TG 50.1, joining Yorktown, Lexington, Cowpens, five cruisers, and six destroyers.
 With that force, she steamed toward the Marshall Islands to strike Japanese shipping and installations in the Kwajalein area.
 On 4 December, the carriers launched their planes against the targets.
-Shortly after noon, enemy aerial activity increased, and at 1250, San Francisco came under attack.
+Shortly after noon, Japanese aerial activity increased, and at 1250, San Francisco came under attack.
 Three torpedo bombers closed her on the port bow.
 Her guns "splashed" two.
 The third was shot down by Yorktown.
 But during the attack, the cruiser had been strafed several times.
 One man had been killed, and 22 were wounded.
 After dark, the Japanese returned, and on that night, Lexington was torpedoed.
 The force moved north and west.
-Shortly after 0130 on 5 December, enemy planes faded from the radar screens.
+Shortly after 0130 on 5 December, Japanese planes faded from the radar screens.
 The next day, the ships headed back to Pearl Harbor.